 Table C.2 presents a decadal analysis of temperature patterns over the last 30 years.
-In general, temperatures in Oak Ridge have risen over the last 30 years.
-Based on average decadal temperatures, temperatures have risen 3.1°F or 1.8°C between the decade of 1978 to 1986 as compared to the decade of 1998 to 2007 (from 56.7°F to 59.8°F).
-However, further analysis reveals that the temperature increases have not been linear nor have they been equal throughout the months or seasons.
+In general, temperatures in Oak Ridge have risen over the last 30 years but leveled off during the 2000s.
+Based on average decadal temperatures, temperatures have risen 3.1°F or 1.8°C between the decade of 1978 to 1987 as compared to the decade of 1998 to 2007 (from 56.7°F to 59.8°F).
+However, further analysis reveals that the temperature increases have been neither linear nor equal throughout the months or seasons.